haflettjm/SalvationFromTutorialHell/01-25/web-scraper/README.md

 ---
 ## Brainstorm goals

-- Have list of sites
+[] Have list of sites
-- Build out navigation web to cache of each site
+[ x ] Build out navigation web to cache of each site
-- Pull full content into Cache
+[ x ] Pull full content into Cache
-- Dump cache of each domain to seperate file
+[] Dump cache of each domain to seperate file
-- Put file into zip folder
+[] Put file into zip folder
-- delete original folder
+[] delete original folder
-- Then archive total haul for the scrape
+[] Then archive total haul for the scrape
-- Push to blob storage(long term goal)
+[] Push archive to blob storage//s3(long term goal)

 ---
 ## Notes